ankitkhandelwal18/VIT-KART/README.md

 11.first register and then login

-12. admin login details  Email=admin@gmail.com and Password=ankit
+12. admin login details  Email=admin@gmail.com and Password=ankit In Database Password is Hashed in MD5